Angus MacDonald (footballer): Career

 MacDonald signed for newly relegated Conference Premier club Torquay United on a one-year contract on 21 July 2014.
 He made 33 appearances, scoring one goal in his first, permanent season at the club and earned a further year contract extension.
 MacDonald made 48 appearances scoring twice, in a season where he was named club captain under player-manager Kevin Nicholson.

 On 2 August 2016, MacDonald signed for Championship club Barnsley.
 He scored his first goal for the club in an FA Cup tie against Blackpool on 17 January 2017.
 Barnsley announced on 3 August 2017 that MacDonald would be the new first team captain.

 On 31 January 2018, he signed a two-and-a-half-year deal with Hull City for an undisclosed fee.
 In 2021, Barnsley had to pay Hull £1 million compensation as they had failed to disclose MacDonald's medical history, with Hull stating they would not have signed him if they knew of it.

 Following the end of his Hull City contract, MacDonald signed a two-year deal with Championship club Rotherham United on 15 August 2020.
 Macdonald left the club at the end of his contract following promotion in the 2021–22 season.

 In July 2022, he signed a two-year contract with Swindon Town.

 In January 2023, Angus signed a short-term permanent deal with Scottish Premiership club Aberdeen following his release from Swindon Town, where he signed an extension following the end of his deal, staying on until February 2025, when on deadline day it was announced by the club that he had left, becoming a free agent.

 On 3 February 2025, MacDonald joined League One club Exeter City on a short-term deal until the end of the season.
 He departed the club upon the expiry of his contract.

+On 5 March 2026, MacDonald joined League Two side Barrow on a deal until the end of the season.
+On 2 May 2026, following a 1–2 defeat to Newport County, Barrow were relegated from League Two, returning to the National League after six seasons in the EFL.

 Personal life

 MacDonald is of Scottish descent through his grandfather.

 MacDonald was diagnosed with early stages of bowel cancer on 4 September 2019.
 On 19 December 2019, he announced that he had been given the all-clear.

-In 2019 MacDonald was in a relationship with singer Alexandra Burke.
-It was reported that the couple split in October 2020.
+In 2019, MacDonald was in a relationship with singer Alexandra Burke.
+It was reported that the couple separated in October 2020.